alessandroragano/music-archive-quality-prediction/README.md

 QAMA has been evaluated for vinyl degradations and using files around 10 seconds.
 The model accepts variable input length but it was not evaluated for very long tracks.

 ## Paper and license
-If you use QAMA or Vinylset please cite this paper:
+If you use QAMA or Vinylset please cite this [paper](https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=10096274):

-A. Ragano, E. Benetos, and A. Hines "Audio Quality Assessment of Vinyl Music Collections using Self-Supervised Learning", in IEEE International Conference on Acoustics, Speech, and Signal Processing (ICASSP) 2023, [link](https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=10096274).
+A. Ragano, E. Benetos, and A. Hines "Audio Quality Assessment of Vinyl Music Collections using Self-Supervised Learning", in IEEE International Conference on Acoustics, Speech, and Signal Processing (ICASSP) 2023.

 The code is licensed under MIT license.